rogercyyu/cligon-url-checker/README.md

 ## Usage

-In order to use Cligon, please run:
+In order to use Cligon, please run in a terminal of your choice:
 ```bash
 python cligon.py [file name]
 ```